yellowmessenger/documentation/docs/platform_concepts/appConfiguration/microsoft-dynamics.md

    ![](https://i.imgur.com/XaeEnce.png)

-## Use actions in bot conversations
+## Manage Microsoft D 365 CRM via Yellow.ai bot

-To use MD 365 [supported actions](#supported-microsoft-d-365-crm-actions-with-yellowai) in bot conversations, follow these steps:
+To manage your Microsoft D 365 CRM account through yellow.ai bot, follow these steps:

 1. Go to **Studio** and [create a flow](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys#2-create-a-flow) based on your requirement.
 2. In whichever point you want the bot to access **Microsoft D 365 Sales**, inlcude the Microsoft D 365 Sales node.
 For that drag the node connector, go to **Integrations** > **Microsoft dynamics 365**.